 Jury finds woman not guilty of vehicular homicide in 2017 Santa Fe crash

 Apr.
-12—A jury deliberated for about seven hours over two days before finding Alexis St. James not guilty of causing a DWI crash in 2017 that claimed the life of a motorcyclist.
+13—A jury deliberated for about seven hours over two days before finding Alexis St. James not guilty of causing a DWI crash in 2017 that claimed the life of a motorcyclist.

 St. James fist-bumped her attorney under the counsel table Monday after the judge read the mixed verdict, in which jurors found her not guilty of vehicular homicide or making an illegal left turn in connection with the death of 50-year-old Anthony Archuleta, but found her guilty of leaving the scene of an accident involving death and reckless driving.